Ricky Santana: Professional wrestling career

 Back in the WWC, he won the World Junior Heavyweight title from Mr. Pogo, on April 20, of either 1990 or 1991.
 He claimed the championship again from Brad Anderson in May 1991, in Caguas, Puerto Rico.
 Santana won the WWC Caribbean Tag Team Championships twice, both times with Ray Gonzalez as the Latin Connection.
 He then won the World Tag Team titles twice with Rex King, on December 25, 1991 and February 29, 1992.
 He reunited with Gonzalez to win the world titles twice, in February and April 1993.
 Ortiz won the WWC Television title from Sean Morley, in either 1994 or 1995.
 He won the World Tag Team titles with Fidel Sierra in 1995, and the Television title from Sweet Brown Sugar in March 1996.
 Santana and Gonzalez won the World Tag Team titles from Sean Morley and Shane Sewell in May 1996, and Santana won them again with La Ley, in March 1997.
 He won the WWC Puerto Rican Heavyweight Championship twice, in September and November 1997.
 In March 1998, he won the World Tag Team titles again, this time with Shane Sewell.

 In the Catch Wrestling Association, he won the World Tag Team Championship with Black Navy Seal from Michael Kovac and Dirk Rotzek, on November 27, 1999.
 Santana won the IWA World Tag Team Championship twice, in January and March 2000.
 Between 2001 and 2003, Ortiz won the WWC World Tag Team titles three times, the Caribbean Heavyweight Championship twice, and the Television and Puerto Rican Heavyweight titles once each.

 Santana has also worked with the creative side as Head of creative for WWC Puerto Rico and IWA Puerto Rico on different occasions throughout the 1990s.
-Santana was Agent for WCW and WWE from 1999 till 2001.
+Santana joined World Championship Wrestling in October 1999 as a road agent, leaving in June 2000 to take the same position in the World Wrestling Federation.
+As a road agent, Santana made an on-screen appearance on the 13 September 2001 episode of Smackdown!, the first mass gathering in the United States of America following the September 11 attacks.
+In a prerecorded talking head segment, Santana spoke about how the attacks had affected him.
+He would leave the WWF in December 2001.